 What speakers do you use for monitoring in the studio?

-Aside from doing sound design, mixing your music is also a part of what you guys do.
+Mixing your music for games is also a part of what you guys do.
 Does mixing for games differ from normal music?

 Charles: It’s completely different.
 Mixes for an in-game project don’t have the concept of linear sounds that interact with other linear sounds.
-They all have to work together in ways that one knows of the existence of the other.
-If one doesn’t know that the other plays, they’ll most likely clash.
+They all have to work together in ways where one sound knows of the existence of the other.
+If one doesn’t know that the other is playing, they’ll most likely clash.
 So it’s very technology driven, and if that technology isn’t optimally created around the audio, it’ll fall flat.
 With something like “Battlefield” or “Call of Duty” the content is very hard hitting.
-So if you want to hear both running footsteps and explosions, you can’t say “let’s play the explosion 50db louder so that Joe Smith who has a little TV can hear it“.
+So if you want to hear both running footsteps and explosions, you can’t say “Let’s play the explosion 50 dB louder so that Joe Smith who has a little TV can hear it“.
 The technology needs to tame that large dynamic range in a smart way and give it it’s own space.
 Once the technology has done it’s job, then you can do a traditional mix for emotion and story telling.

-That should come in handy for a lot of people.
-Well, I’m just about done with all my questions.
 What do you guys have in the works currently, and how will you be moving forward with Source Sound?
-Are there any aspirations of branching new territories of media or maybe creating your own?

 Tim: The overall trajectory of our company is to create the infrastructure to grow in the areas we already work in.
 So we’ll be continuing to do that.

 Charles: We’ll keep doing games, trailers, commercials and films.
 You’ll have heard quite a few of them by Christmas.
 But it’s all about what clients want.
-Currently they want AAA-Class audio for trailers and games.
+Currently they want AAA-class audio for trailers and games.
 When they ask for something else, we can explore that.
-But to jump into an industry blindly, especially one you haven’t been asked to participate in can be tricky.
+But to jump into an industry blindly, especially one you haven’t been asked to participate in, can be tricky.
 If that happens, you never know what we’ll do.
-Of course, it doesn’t rule out that we might just invite ourselves into those spaces, haha.
+Of course, it doesn’t rule out that we might just invite ourselves into those spaces (laughs).